Redox: Metal displacement

-In this type of reaction, a metal atom in a compound (or in a solution) is replaced by an atom of another metal.
+In this type of reaction, a metal atom in a compound or solution is replaced by an atom of another metal.
 For example, copper is deposited when zinc metal is placed in a copper(II) sulfate solution:

-In the above reaction, zinc metal displaces the copper(II) ion from copper sulfate solution and thus liberates free copper metal.
+In the above reaction, zinc metal displaces the copper(II) ion from the copper sulfate solution, thus liberating free copper metal.
 The reaction is spontaneous and releases 213 kJ per 65 g of zinc.

 The ionic equation for this reaction is:

 As two half-reactions, it is seen that the zinc is oxidized: